 This competition is in two categories: ‘Post-graduate Student’ and ‘Open’.
 Presentation of a poster can be either a ‘work-in-progress’ OR a piece of completed work where the presenter prefers not to make an oral presentation.
 Up to two prizes of $1,000 may be awarded each year.

-- To be eligible for the ‘Student’ category, students must be currently studying post-graduate economics or have completed no earlier than July 2012.
-Students must be currently enrolled in post-graduate study that involves some component of original research.
+- To be eligible for the ‘Student’ category, students must be currently studying post-graduate economics or have completed within the preceding eighteen months of the conference.
+The poster content must relate to a component of original research completed while a student.
 There is no residency requirement and students from all countries are welcome to enter.

 - Anyone who does not meet the above criteria is welcome to enter under the ‘Open’ category.